11 Research-Backed Tips For Coping With Insomnia

 • Sleep habits and environmental factors, including daytime naps, irregular sleeping and waking times, watching TV in bed, an overstimulating sleep environment, sleeping in a warm room, and not winding down before bed.

-Depending on your severity level, you may want to consult your primary care doctor for treatment options.
+Depending on your severity level, you may want to find a doctor or consult your primary care provider for treatment options.
 They may begin by having you keep a sleep diary to track when you’re sleeping and for how long.
 This could help inform what treatment options are the most appropriate for your situation including over the counter medications, prescription sleeping pills, a sleep clinic, or a natural remedy from our list below.

 This guide features science-backed tips, from sleep schedules to online therapy, that may help you overcome your insomnia.
 Discover the natural treatment for insomnia listed below.